backstage/backstage/docs/getting-started/create-a-plugin.md

 ## Create a plugin

-To create a new plugin, make sure you've run `yarn` and installed dependencies, then run the following on your command line (invoking the `backstage-cli`).
+To create a new plugin, make sure you've run `yarn install` and installed dependencies, then run the following on your command line (invoking the `backstage-cli`).

 ```bash
 yarn create-plugin